anselumjuju/Cinespot/README.md

 - **Search Functionality:** Search for movies by title.
 - **Responsive Design:** Enjoy a seamless experience on both desktop and mobile devices.

-## Contributing

-We welcome contributions to improve Cinespot!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-branch-name
-    ```
-3. Make your changes and commit them:
-    ```bash
-    git commit -m "Description of changes"
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature-branch-name
-    ```
-5. Open a pull request on GitHub.

 ## License